patrickbucher/algorithms/diary.md

 of the size compared to the Go version.
 However, since lists are built from the right by appending on the left, I forgot to reverse the accumulator at the end.

+In the evening, after reading the first chapter on concurrency, I implemented Parallel Merge Sort in Erlang.
+The only issue I had was that I forgot to put the sender's PID into the message, which made the whole program stuck.
+After fixing that issue, sorting worked fine, and really used all of my CPUs.

+I chose a different approach than in Go and Rust, where I read the sorted values one by one for merging them.
+In Erlang, I split the list in two, and spawned to processes to sort the sublist.
+Merging then happened in parallel.
+The code is very concise, and I'm really happy with it.

 # 2023-08-11 (Fr)

 I started the day with some fixes.
 First, I was unable to reproduce the issue